wrobpierre/chromeExtension/README.md

 #SharedOn

 ## What is SharedOn ?
-Do you often use your internet to answer a question?
+Do you often use internet to answer a question?

 But you do not always understand the author's explanations and spend a lot of time learning about other sites.